Googleyness in the google interview process is a part of the famous practice among industries in Silicon Valley called "culture fit".

 Wrapping it up

-Having stressed a lot over the aspect of framing the right answer for the google interview to unearth the best insights from your life, everything boils down to a single solution: having a mentor to guide.
+Having stressed a lot over the aspect of framing the right answer for googleyness interview questions to unearth the best insights from your life, everything boils down to a single solution: having a mentor to guide.

-No wonder an aspirant may face several challenges from understanding the body language to framing the STAR situation or from mock interviews for google to feedback and evaluation.
+You may face several challenges from understanding the body language to framing the STAR answers or from mock interviews for google to feedback and evaluation.

 Preparing for an interview is like battling against uncertainty; a mentor is the most needed person to take you away from uncertainty to certainty.

-We at Preplaced take you to a mentor who gives you handholding support until you clear your google interview. 😎
+With mentor led preparation you get handholding support until you clear your google interview rounds. 😎